kubenetworks/kubevpn/README.md

 docker logs $(docker ps --format '{{.Names}}' | grep nginx_default_kubevpn)
 ```

-If you just want to start up a docker image, you can use simple way like this:
+If you just want to start up a docker image, you can use a simple way like this:

 ```shell
 kubevpn dev deployment/authors --no-proxy -it --rm